thedataincubator/data-science-blogs/flask-kubernetes.md

 helm install stable/nginx-ingress --name my-nginx
 ```

 If you don't want to use helm, the documentation can walk you through setting this up.
-If you are using RBAC (and hopeully you are), there is a flag that can be used here to set up the proper resources to make this work.
+If you are using RBAC (and hopefully you are), there is a flag that can be used here to set up the proper resources to make this work.

 This next bit depends a bit on your cloud provider, but if an external load balancer is not automatically created, one can get the exposed ports with